Miracle1207/EconGym/document/Market Competition Issues/Q2-How-do-monopolies-affect-resources-and-welfare.md

 ![Market Q2 P4](../img/Market%20Q2%20P4.png)

-**Figure 2-4:** The blue, green, yellow, and red bars represent the average income levels of different income groups (Top 10%, Mid 40%, Bottom 50%,Average in 100%).
-From left to right, we show the income levels under a perfectly competitive market with government using a rule-based agent and RL agent, and under a monopoly market with both agents.Under the monopoly market, households' exhibit higher income levels in the medium to long term.
+**Figure 2-4:** The blue, green, yellow, and red bars represent the average income levels of different income groups.
+From left to right, we show the income levels under a perfectly competitive market with government using a rule-based agent or RL agent, and under a monopoly market with both agents.Under the monopoly market, households' exhibit higher income levels in the medium to long term.

 ![Market Q2 P5](../img/Market%20Q2%20P5.png)